Dark Mode

 Man shot dead by police after two-car crash

-Our highly trained armed officers respond to hundreds of firearms calls each year, but police discharge firearms cases are unfortunately extremely unusual.
-A complete and independent probe is now underway.
+"We know this incident will cause a lot of anxiety in the community.
+Our highly trained armed officers respond to hundreds of firearms calls each year, but police discharge cases are fortunately extremely unusual.
+A full and independent investigation is now underway."

 Comment / Reply From